 ABT’s church-planting teams will typically include the following:

-After learning the language, the New Testament translator will likely begin his work by translating passages from one of the gospels.
+After learning the language, the New Testament translator will likely begin by working with local helpers to translate passages from one of the gospels.

 As passages become available in the heart language of the people, the church-planting team can teach and disciple directly from the Scriptures.

 Training Requirements for New Testament Translators